tonytrawl/WiiU-T6-Studio/README.md

 * Patch the engine so edited files will actually load
 * Change the game's internal render resolution
 * Search every pak and zone by texture name to find where something lives
-* Replace hundreds of textures in one pass from a folder
+* Bulk replace hundreds of textures in one pass from a folder (ideal for bringing plutonium texture mods to wii u)

 It opens `.ff` fastfiles, `.ipak` texture paks, `.sabs` / `.sabl` sound banks and the engine's own `.rpl` / `.rpx` modules.
 The window changes to suit whatever you opened.
 You can have several open